vapoursynth/vapoursynth/doc/functions/audio/audiomix.rst

    Output channels and order is determined by the *channels_out* array between input index and output channel happens on the order of lowest output channel identifier to the highest.

+   Will stop processing with an error if clipping is detected if *overflow_error* is set.
+If it's false a warning will be printed for the first audio block with clipping.